Core Concepts

 Quantization of Energy States

-The reason only small, discrete, wavelengths of light are emitted upon relaxation of an electron is due to the inherent quantization of energy levels within electronic structure.
+The reason only specific, discrete, wavelengths of light are emitted upon relaxation of an electron is due to the inherent quantization of energy levels within an atom.
 Quantized energy levels means that each energy level an electron can be excited to is a discrete value.
 Just as a ladder contains multiple rungs, and it is impossible to have a height between two rungs when climbing, electrons can only be stable in higher atomic orbital energies or the ground state, but never in between.
-Excited electronic levels include higher order s, p, d, and f orbitals which the highest energy valence electron can be excited to fill.
-These all serve as metaphorical “steps” which the electron may briefly exist in, before it eventually falls down to the more stable ground state, releasing a singular photon in the process.
+Because the energy levels are discreet, the differences between energy levels also take on discreet values, which result in sharp emission lines at specific wavelengths or frequencies.

-Upon excitation with a photon, the electron could jump to the next unoccupied orbital, or some which are even higher in energy.
-This is completely dependent upon the energy of the photon which meets the electron.
-The multiple lines on the spectrum demonstrate the various difference in energies between the ground electronic state and higher energy excited states.
-However, presented with a continuous spectrum of polychromatic light(light with most of the visible spectra wavelengths combined), a sample’s spectrum may have all these wavelengths combined.
+Upon excitation with a photon, the electron could jump to the next unoccupied orbital, or a higher energy orbital.
+This is completely dependent upon the energy of the photon which interacts with the electron.
+The multiple lines on the spectrum demonstrate the various differences in energy between the ground electronic state and higher energy excited states.

 Atomic Absorption Spectra